yianzhou/yianzhou.github.io/_posts/apple/2021-04-10-app-in-the-background.md

 These tasks use system intelligence to decide when to start and when to stop a download based on various factors like battery, CPU, Wi-Fi, etc.

 If your app is in the background, the system may suspend your app.
-In this case, when the download finishes, the system resumes the app and calls the delegate method:
+In this case, when the download finishes, the system resumes the app and calls the `UIApplicationDelegate` method:

 ```swift
 func application(_ application: UIApplication,